2014 Judicial Evaluations

 The evaluation process balances two elements that combine to provide a thorough and impartial evaluation.

-In-depth interviews and research.
-The Bar Association’s judiciary committee conducted an in depth interview and research process, including analysis of legal writings and reference checks, along with interviews of peers and adversaries.
-The committee is composed of 27 voting members, who are diverse in race, gender, political affiliation and areas of practice expertise.
+- In-depth interviews and research.
+The Bar Association’s judiciary committee conducted an in-depth interview and research process, including analysis of legal writings and reference checks, along with interviews of peers and adversaries.
+The committee is composed of 29 members, who are diverse in race, gender, political affiliation and areas of practice expertise.